opencord/voltha-docs/overview/deploy-physical.rst

 ETCD Operator is a utility that allows applications to create and manage ETCD key/value clusters as Kubernetes resources.
-VOLTHA utilizes this utility to create its key/value store. *NOTE: it is not required that VOLTHA create its own datastore as VOLTHA can utilize and existing datastore, but for this example VOLTHA will creates its own datastore*
+VOLTHA utilizes this utility to create its key/value store. *NOTE: it is not required that VOLTHA create its own datastore as VOLTHA can utilize an existing datastore, but for this example VOLTHA will creates its own datastore*

 .. code:: bash